 Water System.
 Major or minor problems on household water, irrigation, outdoor sprinkler systems, and water rights issues

 Sewer/Septic Systems.
 Maintenance issues or significant issues in the public sewer system, connections, septic tanks, plumbing, drain fields.
-Changes or repairs to the on-site sewage system.
+Accordingly, these changes or repairs add onto the on-site sewage system.

 Systems and Fixtures.
 Property condition of the plumbing (including pipes, faucets, fixtures, and toilets), heating and cooling, electrical, security systems or satellite dishes.